Queensland Tertiary Admissions Centre

 Course outline

-The World Health Organization defines public health as the art and science of preventing disease, prolonging life and promoting health through the organised efforts of society.
-You’ll develop the knowledge and skills needed to make a valuable contribution to society in this high demand area.
+Working in public health you can play a vital role in improving population health through health promotion, health protection, disease prevention and policy formulation.
+You’ll learn how to address major health issues to make a meaningful impact in this high-demand field.
 You’ll learn how to address major health issues including chronic disease, sexual health, under- and over-nutrition, HIV/AIDs, physical inactivity, and drug and alcohol abuse, in settings such as workplaces, hospitals and schools.
+Study in state-of-the-art facilities with simulated learning environments and virtual reality technology, while working alongside students from various disciplines.
+This interprofessional approach will equip you with the practical expertise required to succeed in multidisciplinary teams in the workforce.
 In the final year, you’ll put your studies into practice through professional placements in public health organisations.
 For more course information, visit Bachelor of Public Health at GU.

 Fee notes